Klasmart-Engineering/klasmart-media-storage-service/README.md

 **Branching model**

 - `feature/fix/etc` -> `main`
-- The main branch pipeline has a manual _version bump_ step.
+- The main branch pipeline has a manual _release_ workflow.
-- That step will build/push the docker image to ECR, and deploy to alpha.
+- That workflow will build/push the docker image to ECR, and deploy to alpha.

-📢 Follow the specification covered in [CONTRIBUTING.md](CONTRIBUTING.md) 📢
+📢 Follow the specification covered in [CONTRIBUTING.md](docs/CONTRIBUTING.md) 📢

 ---